-Canada lab probes pig link to Ebola virusNovember 15th, 2012 in Diseases, Conditions, Syndromes /
+Canada lab probes pig link to Ebola virusNovember 15, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Could pigs be an unexpected source for transmitting the deadly Ebola virus?

 That is the question raised by a Canadian lab study, which says six piglets deliberately infected with Ebola passed the virus on to macaque monkeys housed in wire cages inside their pig pen.

 All four monkeys caught the virus through indirect contact, according to the investigation carried out at the University of Manitoba in Winnipeg.